XxRexRaptorxX/Lexicon/src/main/resources/assets/lexicon/guides/lexicon/lexicon/world/lore.md

 So, going against the ways of the *Village* for the good of all, one or several clerics came together to find a solution.

-Using a simple interior inside of an *Igloo* as cover, they conducted magical experiments in a secret basement, containing a *Brewing stand*, a *Potion of Weakness*, a *Golden Apple*, and two caged *Villagers*, one normal, the other zombified, with a sign between the two showing arrows pointing back and forth between the two.
+Using a simple interior inside an *Igloo* as cover, they conducted magical experiments in a secret basement, containing a *Brewing stand*, a *Potion of Weakness*, a *Golden Apple*, and two caged *Villagers*, one normal, the other zombified, with a sign between the two showing arrows pointing back and forth between the two.

 They'd done it.

 Perhaps after quite a lot of experimentation, quite a lot of trial and error, possibly a lot of deliberate infection of *Villagers*, leading to stories of an evil *Witch* who lured *Villagers* away from their home, but they'd done it; they'd discovered a cure to *Villager* zombification, a *Potion of a Weakness* and a *Golden Apple*.

-##

 <GameScene zoom={3.2}>
   <Entity id="minecraft:witch" y={0.2} />